bneijt/construir/README.md

 =======
 The `jobrunner.py` script will run job files form the queue directory.
 Creating job images is done using the `jobs/mkjob.py` script, which takes a directory as it's first argument.

+First release is still to be made, nothing has a version number yet.

 How it works
 ============